University of Santo Tomas: Greek life

 The Faculty of Civil Law and Faculty of Medicine and Surgery had several Greek organizations on campus.
 But in 2018, following the death of civil law student Horacio Castillo III, the UST Office of Student Affairs suspended the recognition of all fraternities and sororities.
 Tau Mu Sigma Phi, founded in 1946, is the oldest among the 10 Greek groups in the Faculty of Medicine and Surgery.
+Meanwhile, the Gamma Delta Epsilon of the Faculty of Civil Law was founded in February 1948 and has produced two Chief Justices of the Philippines, namely Andres Narvasa and Diosdado Peralta, both alumni of the Faculty.